Jake Turx

-Abraham Jacob Terkeltaub (born 1986) is an American journalist and humorist who writes under the pen name Turx.
-He is currently the senior White House correspondent and chief political correspondent for the magazine Ami.
-He is also a political contributor at Newsmax.
+Avraham Yaakov Tarkieltaub (born 1986/1987) is an American journalist and humorist who writes under the pen name Turx.
+The senior White House correspondent and chief political correspondent formerly for Ami magazine and now for Mishpacha, he is currently a political contributor at Newsmax.

 The first Hasidic Jew to become a member of the White House press corps, Turx received international media coverage on February 16, 2017, after posing a question regarding anti-Semitism to President Donald Trump during a press conference.

 Early life and education

-Abraham Jacob Terkeltaub, born in Borough Park, Brooklyn, is the eldest of eleven children.
+Abraham Jacob Tarkieltaub, born in Borough Park, Brooklyn, is the eldest of eleven children.
 As a child, he studied in Yeshiva Bnei Tzion of Bobov.
 At a young age, Turx and his family moved to Los Angeles, California.
-There he attended the cheder of a Los Angeles elementary school and the Yeshivas Rav Isacsohn.
-For high school, Hamesivta of Los Angeles, and Telshe Yeshiva of Chicago.
+There he attended the cheder of an elementary school and Yeshivas Rav Isacsohn.
+For high school, he attended Hamesivta of Los Angeles, and from there went on to Telshe Yeshiva of Chicago.

-Turx also studied informally at Columbia University Graduate School of Journalism in New York, under New York Times columnist Professor Ari Goldman.
-He speaks three languages: English, Yiddish, and Hebrew.
+Turx studied informally at Columbia University Graduate School of Journalism in New York, under New York Times columnist Professor Ari Goldman.

-Professional career
+Career

-Turx began his professional career as a camp counselor, and then as a head counselor, in Camp Machane Yehuda/Yeshivas Hakayitz.
-He also served as a rabbi/teacher in Yeshiva Rav Isacsohn.

-Turx is CEO of "TurxWurx" Studio.
-He is also on the board of marketing of The Voice of Lakewood, and a regular contributor to Zman, two local magazines.
-He is also a contributor to Kol Mevaser, a Yiddish language news line.
-Turx was a teacher in the Lakewood Cheder School from 2008 to 2017, and is the program director at Camp Chevra.
+Turx served as a camp counselor, and then as a head counselor, in Camp Machane Yehuda/Yeshivas Hakayitz.
+He was a rabbi/teacher in Yeshiva Rav Isacsohn, a teacher in the Lakewood Cheder School from 2008 to 2017, and is the program director at Camp Chevra.
+He is the CEO of "TurxWurx" Studio.

-Ami magazine political correspondent
+Journalism

 Turx began writing for Ami magazine in February 2011.
-As the magazine's political correspondent, he conducted interviews with dozens of United States senators, governors, congressional representatives, and presidential candidates.
+As the magazine's political correspondent, he conducted interviews with United States senators, governors, congressional representatives, and presidential candidates.
 Turx met with, and interviewed, every candidate for president in the 2012 primary season, as well as more than half of the candidates of the 2016 cycle.

-He writes a regular humor/satire column in Ami, in addition to political commentary and analysis.
-Since the start of the Presidency of Donald Trump in 2017, he has been a member of White House press corps, and the Senior White House Correspondent and Washington Bureau Chief for Ami magazine.
+He wrote a regular satire column for Ami, in addition to political commentary and analysis.

+Since the start of the first presidency of Donald Trump in 2017, Turx has been a member of the White House press corps.
+He initially served as the Senior White House Correspondent and Washington Bureau Chief for Ami.
+In December 2024, he left Ami and joined Mishpacha magazine as their Chief White House Correspondent.
+Shloime Zionce succeeded him at Ami.

+Turx is on the board of marketing of The Voice of Lakewood, and a regular contributor to Zman, two local magazines.
+He is also a contributor to Kol Mevaser, a Yiddish language news line.
+In 2021, Turx was named a political contributor at Newsmax, becoming the first Hasidic person to hold such a high-profile position at a prominent American news outlet.